damienlethiec/after-le-wagon/README.md

 If you are a teacher, TA or experienced alumni of Le Wagon, do not hesitate to fork this repository and send me a pull request to improve this learning path.
-I am sure it could be much better ;)
+I am sure it could be much better. ;)